Pakistan officials: Militants ambush oil convoy, killing 15

 QUETTA, Pakistan (AP) — Militants ambushed a convoy of Pakistani oil and gas workers escorted by paramilitary troops in the restive southwestern province of Baluchistan on Thursday, killing 15 people, intelligence officials said.

-The attack was claimed by the Baluchistan Liberation Front, a secessionist insurgent group that has operated in the region for decades.
+The attack was initially claimed by the Baluchistan Liberation Front, a secessionist insurgent group that has operated in the region for decades, but a year-old umbrella organization that also includes the group later claimed the attack.

 According to two intelligence officials, seven employees of Pakistan’s Oil and Gas Development Company were killed, along with eight members of Pakistan’s Frontier Corps who were protecting the convoy.
-The officials spoke on condition of anonymity because they were not authorized to speak to the media.
+The seven employees were working as security officials for the company, said the intelligence officials, who spoke on condition of anonymity because they were not authorized to speak to the media.

-The attack took place in Ormara, not far from Gwadar Port, being developed by China, on the Arabian Sea.
+The Pakistani military and Baluchistan’s Home Minister Ziaullah Langove later also confirmed the attack, which took place in Ormara, not far from Gwadar Port, being developed by China, on the Arabian Sea.
 The port is a key component of Beijing’s multi-billion dollar road-and-belt project linking Beijing to Central and South Asia.

 Both the Baluchistan Liberation Front and the Baluchistan Liberation Army operate in the southwestern Baluchistan province, staging relentless attacks to press their demands for independence.
 They have taken particular aim at the multi-billion dollar China-Pakistan Economic Corridor.
 The project — including everything from roads to power plants — will link Pakistan’s Gwadar to Kashgar in China’s Xinjiang province.